2025 retirement plan contribution limits: Maximize your savings potential

 People are living longer, and that’s good news.
 But it also means we have to plan for longer retirements and all the possibilities they can bring.
 Continuing to fund a retirement account while retired might be a good option for many of us.

 To continue making contributions during retirement, you’ll need to roll over the money in your 401(k) or 403(b) to an IRA.
-As long as you have some kind of earned income, you can contribute to either a traditional or Roth IRA throughout your retirement.10 Previously, people weren’t allowed to contribute to their traditional IRAs after age 70½, but the SECURE Act of 2019 did away with that rule.10
+As long as you have some kind of earned income (such as wages, salaries, tips, commissions, bonuses, self-employment earnings, and other types of income), you can contribute to either a traditional or Roth IRA throughout your retirement.6 Previously, people weren’t allowed to contribute to their traditional IRAs after age 70½, but the SECURE Act of 2019 did away with that rule because a traditional IRA holder must begin taking required minimum distributions starting at age 73.6

-That’s a quick overview of ways you can maximize your retirement potential by maxing out your contributions.
+That’s a quick overview of ways you can maximize your retirement potential by contributing as much as you can to your savings – even maxing out your accounts, if possible.
 As always, it’s a good idea to speak with your financial professional if you have questions about saving for your retirement.
 They can help you determine if you’re putting enough away and whether you’ll want to continue your contributions after you retire.

 Things to consider

-10Can a Person Who Is Retired Continue to Fund an IRA?”
-Investopedia.com, November 2022
+6Can a Person Who Is Retired Continue to Fund an IRA?”
+Investopedia.com, November 2024

 Transamerica Resources, Inc. is an Aegon company and is affiliated with various companies which include, but are not limited to, insurance companies and broker dealers.
 Transamerica Resources, Inc. does not offer insurance products or securities.
 The information provided is for educational purposes only and should not be construed as insurance, securities, ERISA, tax, investment, legal, medical or financial advice or guidance.
 Please consult your personal independent professionals for answers to your specific questions.